You are going to be redirected to the Retirement Fund Benefits secure site. This should only take a moment.

 The wide variety of unit trusts means that they are an ideal way to build up a well-diversified investment portfolio tailored to meet your specific needs, risk profile and investment requirements.

-There are various retirement products available from Old Mutual Unit Trusts, including the Old Mutual Unit Trusts Retirement Annuity Fund, Preservation Pension Fund, Preservation Provident Fund and Living Annuity.
+There are various retirement products available from Old Mutual, including the Old Mutual Retirement Annuity, Preservation Funds and Linked Retirement Income.
 These different products have rules, requirements and tax treatment that are specific to each product.

 Our unit trust portfolios can be bought within these “product wrappers”.
 Unit trusts are an affordable and a simple way to save (and preserve) for your retirement or from which to draw an income in retirement as they offer you the choice and flexibility to invest in portfolios that are suited to your life stage.
 An example of this is to invest into portfolios with high equity content when you are young and volatility is less important than significantly outperforming inflation over the long term, and start to moderate the equity exposure by switching to more stable funds as you near retirement and can afford dealing with a significant market correction.